 The Canadian songwriter enjoyed a successful career in music which lasted for fifty years.

 Cohen, who began his adult life as a writer, traveled a great deal, which seemed to him mandatory for anyone who wanted to write from experience.
-In Hydra, he found the serenity and solitude he needed in order to pen his works.
+On Hydra, he found the serenity and solitude he longed for in order to pen his works.

 This is where he wrote his two books, The Favourite Game (1963) and Beautiful Losers (1966).
 It was also there where Cohen met Marianne Ihlen, his partner and muse for most of the 1960s.

 The Canadian writer found the native people of Hydra mysterious and intriguing, and he came to absolutely enjoy living there.
 Cohen later said that buying his island house was the smartest decision he had ever made.